10 Ways Birth is like Travel

 Birth is an important time for you and your support team to work together, playing to your strengths to help you get the most out of this journey.
 Many of our clients choose to work with a birth doula so there is someone present whose goal it is to foster connection and protect their “bubble” during labor.

-(Left: Asleep on the tour bus during a UK choir trip, 2006.
-Right: on the flight home after a friend’s beautiful wedding, 2016.)
+Right: on the flight home after a friend’s beautiful wedding, 2016

 8. After the fact, it can be hard to tell your stories the way you really want to